The success or failure of a call center—or any business with a customer service or sales team—largely hinges on the performance of their agents.

 Average handle time measures the amount of time it takes a call center’s agents to resolve customers’ issues.
 It’s a very important metric due to its correlation with overall customer satisfaction.

 Formula: AHT = (Total talk time + Total hold time + Total after call work time) / Total number of calls

 Benchmark: Approximately 8 minutes and 30 seconds is considered the benchmark for call centers generally when it comes to average handle time.

-How to improve the call center average handle time metric
+Tips to improve the call center average handle time KPI

 You can take the following measures to reduce AHT